 First, there are the practical reasons.
 Solo divers contend that there are some diving activities that not only lend themselves to diving alone, but for which solo diving enhances the experience.
 For example, the last thing in the world an underwater photographer wants—unless, of course, he needs a model—is someone else tagging along scaring the marine life and destroying visibility.
+Which is why a solo dive would be ideal.
 Adding credence to this is the fact that virtually all professional underwater photographers dive alone when there is no need for a model.
 And even in those situations where there’s someone else accompanying him, you can rest assured that for all practical purposes the photographer is solo diving.
 His attention is devoted completely to getting pictures, not watching another diver.

 Like photographers, underwater hunters often prefer to go it alone.
 Many lobster divers look at buddies as nothing more than competitors for a limited resource.
 And having a buddy means that they’ll give away the location of their special spots and successful techniques.
 Spear fisherman, likewise, usually feel the same way about buddies.
 But they add that it’s a lot safer to dive without a buddy because a partner risks becoming an accidental target, particularly in limited visibility.

-Yet another reason for diving buddyless is a practical one—there’s just no one else to dive with.
+Yet another reason for a solo dive is a practical one—there’s just no one else to dive with.
 There are lots of places where diving isn’t a popular activity.
 Not having someone to dive with is, in fact, one of the primary reasons the diving industry points to in explaining why some people drop out of diving.
 While I can’t endorse the practice of solo diving for that reason alone, it’s also difficult to rebuke those who do.

-The final reason for going it alone may be the most compelling—the solitude.
+The final reason for going it alone on a solo dive may be the most compelling—the solitude.
 While there’s a lot to be said for sharing the experience, solo divers often feel that diving is best appreciated in complete isolation from others.
 It is, after all, the silent world, and some feel that the accompaniment of another diver is nothing but an intrusion.

 Solo diving vs diving alone